 Now that Amazon is taking care of the heavy lifting (see what I did there? 😉), this will leave you to focus on the selling points of your product and market your brand.

 Here are a few things you need to know about being an Amazon FBA seller.

 This one is pretty obvious.
 You need to enter a market with a product you would like to sell.
-The best thing is, there are over 350 million products to choose from.
+The best thing is that there are over 350 million products to choose from.

 It’s important to do the research and check out the competition before committing to a market.

-Two of the best pieces of software I would recommend to conduct this research and give you the advantage over your competitors are:
+Two of the best pieces of software I would recommend to conduct this research and give you an advantage over your competitors are:

 With 350 million products out there, you’re going to have to invest in a little bit of paid advertising to be found.

 This is the only way you can be seen on the first page of Amazon from day one.
 There are really only two factors that shoppers look for, the price must be right, and then they look at the reviews.

 To be competitive, you will need to market your product at a price that will make sure you are able to entice customers to buy your product with no reviews.